Compliance Document Management Guidance

 1. Document Identification

 The first step in the procedure involves identifying the various types of documents relevant to the organisation's operations.
 This includes contracts, licences, certifications, policies, financial records, and any other documents necessary for regulatory compliance.
-A thorough audit of existing documents is conducted to ensure that nothing essential is overlooked.
+A thorough audit of existing documents ensures that nothing essential is overlooked.

 2. Classification and Categorisation

-Once documents are identified, they need to be classified and categorised based on their nature and importance.
-Documents can be categorised into groups such as legal documents, financial records, operational policies, and client contracts.
-Each category should have specific criteria for classification, making it easier for employees to understand the importance and relevance of each document.
+Once documents are identified, they need to be classified and grouped based on their nature and importance.
+Documents can be classified into groups such as legal documents, financial records, operational policies, and client contracts.
+Each category should have specific classification criteria, making it easier for employees to understand the importance and relevance of each document.

 3. Version Control